Six-Day War: Armies

-The Jordanian Armed Forces included 11 brigades, totalling 55,000 troops.
-Nine brigades (45,000 troops, 270 tanks, 200 artillery pieces) were deployed in the West Bank, including the elite armoured 40th, and two in the Jordan Valley.
+The Jordanian Armed Forces included 11 brigades, totaling 55,000 troops.
+Nine brigades (45,000 troops, 270 tanks, 200 artillery pieces) were deployed in the West Bank, including the elite armored 40th, and two in the Jordan Valley.
 They possessed sizable numbers of M113 APCs and were equipped with some 300 modern Western tanks, 250 of which were U.S. M48 Pattons.
 They also had 12 battalions of artillery, six batteries of 81 mm and 120 mm mortars, a paratrooper battalion trained in the new U.S.-built school and a new battalion of mechanized infantry.
 The Jordanian Army was a long-term-service, professional army, relatively well-equipped and well-trained.
 Israeli post-war briefings said that the Jordanian staff acted professionally, but was always left "half a step" behind by the Israeli moves.
 The small Royal Jordanian Air Force consisted of only 24 British-made Hawker Hunter fighters, six transport aircraft and two helicopters.
 According to the Israelis, the Hawker Hunter was essentially on par with the French-built Dassault Mirage III – the IAF's best plane.

 One hundred Iraqi tanks and an infantry division were readied near the Jordanian border.
 Two squadrons of Iraqi fighter-aircraft, Hawker Hunters and MiG 21s, were rebased adjacent to the Jordanian border.

-In the weeks leading up to the Six-Day War, Saudi Arabia mobilized forces for deployment to the Jordanian front.
-A Saudi infantry battalion entered Jordan on 6 June 1967, followed by another on the 8th.
+In the weeks leading up to the war, Saudi Arabia mobilized forces for deployment to the Jordanian front.
+A Saudi infantry battalion entered Jordan on 6 June, followed by another on 8 June.
 Both were based in Jordan's southernmost city, Ma'an.
 By 17 June, the Saudi contingent in Jordan had grown to include a single infantry brigade, a tank company, two artillery batteries, a heavy mortar company, and a maintenance and support unit.
-By the end of July 1967, a second tank company and a third artillery battery had been added.
+By the end of July, a second tank company and a third artillery battery had been added.
 These forces remained in Jordan until the end of 1977, when they were recalled for re-equipment and retraining in the Karak region near the Dead Sea.